k9kanishk/Portfolio-Risk-Analysis/README.md

 ## Conclusions and Recommendations

 The project concludes with insights derived from the analysis, emphasizing the importance of diversification and the continual review of risk models.
-For detailed findings and recommendations, refer to the `Risk_Analysis_Report.docx`.
+For detailed findings and recommendations, refer to the `Python Project - Portfolio Risk Analysis Tool- Report.docx`.

 ## Author